Where can I get information about mesh and who’s speaking?

 Sure.
 Subscribe to our RSS feed or get email updates via Feedblitz (sign up on the right) to stay up-to-date.

 Should I bring my laptop or camera or audio recorder or camcorder?

 Yes.
-We’ll have wireless at the conference, and lots of in-floor power, and you can record, photograph and film to your heart’s content.
+We’ll have wireless at the conference, and lots of power, and you can record, photograph and film to your heart’s content.
 But it’s up to you to get the permission of anyone you you want to photograph, record or film.
 Unfortunately, everything that happens in Toronto does not stay in Toronto.